ElementsProject/peerswap/README.md

 ### Setup
 PeerSwap is usable with both Core Lightning and LND implementations:

-To run PeerSwap as a Core Lightning plugin see the [CLN setup guide](./docs/setup_cln.md).
+To run PeerSwap as a Core Lightning plugin, see the [CLN setup guide](./docs/setup_cln.md).

-To run PeerSwap as a standalone daemon with LND see the [LND setup guide](./docs/setup_lnd.md).
+To run PeerSwap as a standalone daemon with LND, see the [LND setup guide](./docs/setup_lnd.md).

+To run Elements for L-BTC swaps, see the [Elements setup guide](./docs/setup_elementsd.md).

 ### Usage